 Improving the lives of children with leukaemia through tailored treatment

-While we know that multiple genetic changes can cause leaukamia, it's hard to identify them without comparing lots of leukaemia DNA samples.
-Professor Christine Harrison's project collects and analyses genetic information from childeren with leukaemia to try and understand how to treat the disease.
+While we know that multiple genetic changes can cause Leukaemia, it's hard to identify them without comparing lots of leukaemia DNA samples.
+Professor Christine Harrison's project collects and analyses genetic information from children with leukaemia to try and understand how to treat the disease.

 The leukaemias are a group of cancers affecting the bone marrow and blood.
 It is now widely accepted that all leukaemia cells have at least one, but probably more genetic changes which cause the disease.